Jaws or Abyss?

 Do you go deep?
 Aren't you afraid of sharks?

-Yes, all this is very caricatural, I agree...
-But so are some behaviors (whether in diving, driving a car, or in everyday life).
+Yes, it's all very caricatural, I agree...
+But so are certain behaviors (whether diving, driving a car or in everyday life).

 Fortunately, I also met a lot of couples who were diving in good harmony, forming admirable pairs underwater!

-Nevertheless.
-Every time I start a conversation about my diving with someone who knows nothing about it, I know in advance the question that will be asked, depending on whether my interlocutor is a man or a woman: "And you go deep?" or else: "Aren't you afraid of sharks?"
+Still.
+Whenever I get into a conversation about my diving with someone who knows nothing about it, I know in advance the question I'm going to be asked, depending on whether the person I'm talking to is a man or a woman: "And do you go deep?" or "Aren't you afraid of sharks?".

 In short, it's impossible to escape the clichés that haunt the female and male imagination when it comes to diving.
 It is Jaws or Abyss !